 A cold wave sent him back to their first day in Suna, where she'd cried herself to sleep, cried with such helplessness, such hurt and such raw betrayal, raw anger.
 Like she's unable to handle the fact that life turned its back on her.

 He listened to her muffled sobs, as broken as the many times he's heard her cry—in Suna, in the clearings when she thought he wouldn't notice—and Sasuke curled his hands into fists, his eyes on the door and his mind picturing her sitting on the ground, her back against the wall and one arm holding her legs while the other one covered her mouth.

 After… Sasuke furrowed his brow in annoyance.
 After their conversation, after he'd told her the outcome of his fight with his brother and the truth that came with his brother's death—she'd taken it all with a straight face because she was too into trying to fix him, like she always was.

-Sasuke gritted his teeth and pressed his forehead against the wall and listened to her cry.
+Sasuke gritted his teeth and pressed his forehead against the door and listened to her cry.